fpouyez/AdrUtilities/README.md

 If the name doesn't match a real ADR, the CodeLens annotation marks it as not navigable.

+### Preview ADR Template

+Use the command palette (ADR Template Preview) to preview the content of the currently selected ADR template before creating a new ADR.
+This helps you understand the structure and content that will be used for your new ADR file.

 ## 📋 Requirements

 vscode : 1.92.0 or more